-The following tables present the Company's available-for-sale RMBS portfolio as of March 31, 2010 and December 31, 2009, at fair value.
+The following tables present the principal value, unamortized premium, unamortized discount, gross unrealized gain, gross unrealized loss, and fair value of the Company's available-for-sale RMBS portfolio as of June 30, 2010 and December 31, 2009, at fair value by asset class.
 The RMBS portfolio is composed of Agency and non-Agency RMBS collateralized by residential mortgage loans.
-The Agency RMBS are mortgage pass-through certificates, collateralized mortgage obligations, or CMOs, and other mortgage-backed securities representing interests in or obligations backed by pools of mortgage loans issued or guaranteed by the Federal National Mortgage Association, or Fannie Mae, the Federal Home Loan Mortgage Corporation, or Freddie Mac, and the Government National Mortgage Association, or Ginnie Mae.
-The non-Agency RMBS portfolio is not issued or guaranteed by Fannie Mae, Freddie Mac, or Ginnie Mae and is therefore subject to risk as to the repayment of principal, or credit risk.
-The Company classifies its non-Agency RMBS into senior and subordinated interests.
+The Agency RMBS are mortgage pass-through certificates, CMOs, and other mortgage-backed securities representing interests in or obligations backed by pools of mortgage loans issued or guaranteed by Fannie Mae, Freddie Mac, Ginnie Mae.
+The non-Agency RMBS portfolio is not issued or guaranteed by Fannie Mae, Freddie Mac, or Ginnie Mae and is therefore subject to credit risk.
+The Company classifies its non-Agency RMBS into senior, subordinated, and senior, non-retained interests.
 Senior interests in non-Agency RMBS are considered to be entitled to the first principal repayments in their pro-rata ownership interests.
-Securities identified as Senior, non-retained have been consolidated pursuant to the adoption of ASC 810.
-Please see Note 8 of these consolidated financial statements for a detailed discussion.
+The senior non-Agency RMBS portfolio at June 30, 2010 includes \$3.3 billion in notional Interest Only ("IO") securities and \$276.5 million in notional IO subordinated non-Agency securities.
+At December 31, 2009 the subordinated non-Agency RMBS portfolio includes \$379.0 million in notional IO subordinated non-Agency securities identified as senior, non-retained have been consolidated pursuant to the adoption of ASC 810.
+See Note 8 of these consolidated financial statements for a detailed discussion.